Assessing the Performance of Leja and Clenshaw-Curtis Collocation for Computational Electromagnetics with Random Input Data: Numerical Experiments

 \subsubsection{Surrogate model accuracy}

 We employ the dimension-adaptive Algorithm~\ref{algo:gensmolyak}, based on both Clenshaw-Curtis and Leja nodes, in order the approximate the $14$-dimensional parametric Stern-Gerlach magnet model.
-The approximation accuracy is measured with the cross-validation error metric \eqref{eq:cverr}, based on a random sample of size $M = 10^4$.
+The approximation accuracy is measured with the cross-validation error metrics given in \eqref{eq:cverr_max}, \eqref{eq:cverr_mean} and \eqref{eq:cverr_rms}, based on a random sample of size $M = 10^4$.
 The results are presented in Figure~\ref{fig:sterngerlach_cverrz}.
-As can be observed, both rules have an equivalent performance and reach the desired accuracy of $10^{-1}$ for approximately the same number of model evaluations.
+As can be observed, both rules have an equivalent performance, reaching similar accuracies for approximately the same number of model evaluations.